MicrosoftDocs/cloud-adoption-framework/docs/secure/best-practices/managing-secrets.md

 Before you continue, it's highly recommended to document the following items within your organization so your alignment with these best practices can be put into action:

-1. Limitations and exceptions: Understand and document how various security configurations have a direct effect to performance and cost.
+1. Limitations and exceptions: understand and document how various security configurations have a direct effect to performance and cost.
 Ensure your documentation aligns with your overall business requirements.
 Next, review each business requirement to ensure all stakeholders agree and accept the overhead and complexities various security requirements will place on your secrets management implementation.
 2. Identify your compliance and attestation requirements.
-For example: Center for Internet Security (CIS), National Institute of Standards and Technology (NIST), Health Insurance Portability and Accountability Act (HIPAA), HITRUST, Cybersecurity Maturity Model Certification (CMMC), Protected B, medium integrity, and medium availability (PBMM), and Federal Information Processing Standard (FIPS).
+For example: Center for Internet Security (CIS), National Institute of Standards and Technology (NIST), Health Insurance Portability and Accountability Act (HIPAA), HITRUST, cybersecurity maturity model certification (CMMC), protected B, medium integrity, and medium availability (pbmm), and federal information processing standard (FIPS).
 With respect to implementation, several of these compliance requirements might be implemented through built-in governance policy-based rule sets within Azure services.
 For example, there are various security controls in Azure Policy that can be applied to Azure Key Vault.
 3. Identify the personas and their access requirements to the various Azure services.
-For example, developers and applications might only require read access to the secrets stored to Azure Key Vault within a development environment.
-On the other hand, operators or administrators will require full management access to all Azure Key Vaults within each environment.
+For example, developers and applications might only require read access to the secrets stored in Azure Key Vault within a development environment.
+On the other hand, operators or administrators will require full management access to all key vaults within each environment.
 4. The overall *observability methodology* used by your organization to ensure your logging, monitoring, auditing, and alerting configurations are aligned with business requirements.

 The following illustration is a high-level logical representation of these processes: